home-assistant/companion.home-assistant/docs/notifications/basic.md

             when: "1609459200"
 ```

-## iOS Specific
+## iOS/macOS Specific

 ### Sounds
-By default the default iOS notification sound (Tri-tone) will be played upon receiving a notification.
+By default the default notification sound (Tri-tone on iOS) will be played upon receiving a notification.
 See the [Sounds documentation](sounds.md) for details of the available sounds and how to add custom sounds.
 The default notification sounds (Tri-tone) can be disabled by setting `sound` to `none` in the data payload:

 ```yaml
 automation: